lelegard/arm-cpusysregs/docs/build-with-features.md

 on recent Arm CPU cores until it was run on a Raspberry Pi 4 where it crashed with an "illegal instruction" fault.
 This system uses Cortex A72 cores, based on Armv8.0.
-An analysis of the core dump exibited that the program stopped on an atomic add instruction which is defined in the FEAT_LSE feature.
+An analysis of the core dump exibited that the program stopped on an atomic add instruction which is defined in the FEAT_LSE feature (introduced in Armv8.1).
 Because of the required `-march=armv8.2-a` for FEAT_SHA512, the compiler decided to use the FEAT_LSE instructions in unrelated parts of the code.

 ### Possible improvements in compilers